wireapp/wire-server-deploy/offline/wiab-staging.md

 Ensure the inventory file `ansible/inventory/offline/inventory.yml` in the directory `/home/ansible_user/wire-server-deploy` contains values corresponding to your VMs.
 If you have already used the [Ansible playbook above](#getting-started-with-ansible-playbook) to set up VMs, this file should have been prepared for you.

 The purpose of this secondary Ansible inventory is to interact only with the 7 VMs after they have been created.
 It is used by the offline deployment steps to install Kubernetes and the stateful services.
+Our kubernetes solution uses `Calico` as the default `Container Network Interface (CNI)` plugin for cluster networking and ensure the [kernel requirements](https://docs.tigera.io/calico/latest/getting-started/kubernetes/requirements#kernel-dependencies) are met on the VMs before deploying Kubernetes.

 If the provisioning playbook did not generate it for you, create it from the template [ansible/inventory/offline/staging.yml](../ansible/inventory/offline/staging.yml):

 ```bash
 cp ansible/inventory/offline/staging.yml ansible/inventory/offline/inventory.yml